WNED-TV: WNED-TV

 The FCC was persuaded to allow channel 17 and channel 23 to swap licenses, allowing WNEQ-TV to be sold to LIN.
 After 42 years of being a commercial licensee operating as a non-commercial broadcaster, WNED-TV received an educational license in 2000.
 WNEQ-TV was sold to LIN in early 2001; that station is now WNLO and operates as the market's CW affiliate.

 Through the use of a digital subchannel, WNED-TV began providing ThinkBright as a second programming service in the late 2000s, covering most of New York State with 12 hours a day of regional, educational and cultural programming.
 It was available on all New York PBS member stations except Long Island/New York City.
 ThinkBright later became ThinkBright and Well, and was discontinued in 2011 to merge with World.

 Over time, WNED-TV has become a leading PBS member station.
 It produced several original programs that have been carried throughout the PBS network and its member stations such as the Mark Russell comedy specials and Reading Rainbow, produced in association with Great Plains National until early 2006.
 Starting in May 2006, co-production of Reading Rainbow continued with Educate Inc. of Baltimore, Maryland, after the University of Nebraska Regents (the owners of GPN) sold its long-time production interest to WNED-TV.
 This sale involved the station as petitioners in legal action against long-time Reading Rainbow host LeVar Burton.

-Since March 2017, WNED has organized its online schedule using the Myers Infosys ProTrack Broadcast Management System.

-WNED-TV, along with sister stations WBFO and WNED-FM, began collectively referring to themselves as "Buffalo Toronto Public Media" on February 4, 2020.
-The rebranding, which concurrently saw WNED-TV amend its own branding to "WNED PBS", was part of a series of rebrandings connected to PBS' national November 2019 rebranding, and also reflects WNED-TV's significant Canadian viewership and financial support.
+On February 4, 2020, the Western New York Public Broadcasting Association adopted the trade name "Buffalo Toronto Public Media" (BTPM) to encompass WNED-TV and sister radio stations WBFO and WNED-FM; CEO Donald K. Boswell believed that many listeners were not aware that WBFO and WNED-FM were part of the same organization, while the new branding also reflects WNED-TV's significant Canadian viewership and financial support.
+As part of the changes, WNED-TV rebranded as "WNED PBS" to adopt the new PBS national brand identity.
+In April 2025, WNED-TV rebranded as "BTPM PBS", as part of a move to adopt "BTPM" as an on-air branding.